Ljiljana Čolić: Political life

+Čolić was one of the founders of the Democratic Party of Serbia.
+She was a deputy in the Federal Parliament of Serbia and Montenegro between 2000 and 2004.
+There, in 2002, she was among the sponsors of the Declaration on the protection of the Serbian Cyrillic alphabet.
+She was the leader of the parliamentary friendship group for the United Kingdom.

-Čolić was named Minister of Education and Sport in March 2004.
-As a conservative government superseded a reformist one, Dr. Čolić worked to alter and reverse changes from the previous government.
+In March 2004, Čolić was named Minister of Education and Sport in the First cabinet of Vojislav Koštunica.
+As a conservative government superseded a reformist one, Čolić worked to alter and reverse changes from the previous government. Čolić had a strong support from the Serbian Orthodox Church because she opted for the reinforcement of religious education in schools, even proposing that the icon of Saint Sava should be placed on the official website of the ministry.

+As an education minister, Čolić refused to sign the introduction of Bosnian language in school curriculum.
+She also relegated computer education for elementary students to the status of optional subject, claiming that "for medical reasons it is not good to expose seven-year-olds to computer radiation".

 Čolić garnered controversy in September 2004 when she ordered Serbian schools to suspend the teaching of evolution unless they introduced creationism.
+Colic claimed that the two theories were "equally dogmatic".
 Researchers, teachers, the Serbian Academy of Science and Arts and some 40 non-government organisations and human rights groups voiced their concern over such a move, including UNICEF.
 After widespread protest, on September 9, Prime Minister Vojislav Koštunica reversed the decision and announced that Čolić would be replaced.
 On September 16, 2004, she resigned after a meeting with Koštunica.
 Slobodan Vuksanović replaced her in October 2004.